-Cyprus is officially on the map as a top film location with the launch of a new incentive scheme and Film Commission.
+Cyprus is officially on the map as an up-and-coming film location with the launch of a new incentive scheme and Film Commission.
 With its rich historical and natural landscapes, local talent and some of the best incentives in Europe for both local and international producers, the island is ready for its close-up.

-Film directors and producers from around the world gathered in Cyprus in October 2018 for the official launch of its long-awaited Film Commission and an incentive framework to establish the island as a new Mediterranean film location branded ‘Olivewood’.
-Along with the local industry, over 120 top-tier international delegates were invited to the first-ever Cyprus Film Summit, which included key producers and directors from Hollywood, Bollywood and Pinewood.
+Film producers and directors from around the world gathered in Cyprus in October 2018 for the official launch of its long-awaited incentive framework aimed at establishing the island as a new Mediterranean film location branded ‘Olivewood’.
+Along with the local industry, over 120 top-tier international delegates were invited to the first-ever Cyprus Film Summit, which included key producers from Hollywood, Bollywood and many other European countries.

 By 2020, the audiovisual industry is expected to have a global turnover of more than €50 billion.
 Cyprus has set its sights on claiming a stake in this formidable industry by providing the right incentives to maximise its untapped potential as a filming location, along with the multitude of other competitive advantages it offers as an investment destination.

 The new incentive scheme introduced by the government of Cyprus is aimed at encouraging more international productions to film on the island, to foster the local industry and further boost the economy.
-The package has a number of benefits aimed at both local and foreign producers that opt to film in Cyprus, one of which is a cash rebate or tax credit of up to 35% on qualifying production expenditures – currently the highest percentage offered in any European film destination.
+The package has a number of benefits aimed at both local and foreign producers that opt to film in Cyprus, one of which is a cash rebate or tax credit of up to 35% on qualifying production expenditures.
 Production houses can also benefit from tax allowances of up to 20% for investment in infrastructure and equipment, as well as Value Added Tax (VAT) returns on expenditure in scope.

 Local Crew and Production Support